 Press CTRL + J to duplicate the background layer or right-click on the background layer choose ‘duplicate layer.’
 We are duplicating the background layer because in Photoshop background layer has no transparency and also, duplicating the layer will not harm your original image.
 Now you’ll have two layer background copy and background (see the below image).
 Just delete the background layer as we don’t need that.

 Now it’s time for selecting the background.
 You can use the Eraser Tool (E), Magic Wand, Quick Selection Tool (W) or may be Polygon Lasso Tool and Pen Tool (P) for selecting the background.
-The quickest way to that is to use the Magic Want Tool (W).
+The quickest way to that is to use the Quick Selection Tool (W).
 You can also use other tools as well so activate any of the selection tool and select the white background.

 Here you can see we’ve man parts selected as well:

 You can fix this issue and for that, you need to minus the selection.
-Just hold the ALT key and click on the area where you want to minus the selection.
+Just hold the ALT Key and click on the area where you want to minus the selection.
 Here you can see the results after correcting selection:

 Now the selection is active you can delete the background to make it transparent.
 There are three ways to do that, first, you can use the Eraser Tool (E) and use it over the selected area to erase the background.
 Second, you can simply press the Delete button to delete the background.